ShadowJunior/hands-on-housing-prediction/scripts/README.md

 jupyter lab
 ```

-- Or open the file `handson.ipynb` directly in VS Code (make sure the Python interpreter is the `handson-ml` environment).
+- Or open the file `housing_prediction.ipynb` directly in VS Code (make sure the Python interpreter is the `housing-prediction` environment).

 4. Run cells top-to-bottom (Shift+Enter to run a cell in Jupyter/VS Code).
 Start with the imports cell.